AdaCore/spark2014/docs/lrm/source/subprograms.rst

    **others** ``contract_case`` when none of the conditions are True, the implementation of the body of the subprogram must be proven to satisfy the ``consequence`` of the ``contract_case``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: PR 6.1.3 VR All Contract_Cases have to be proven true based on the implementation.

 .. todo::
    (TJJ 29/11/12) Do we need this verification rule?
 Could it